 (b) The Adjusted Aggregated Base Point in the Settlement Interval minus five MW.

-(2) For instances in which an IRR is not carrying Ancillary Service Resource Responsibility or is part of an IRR Group in which no IRR is carrying an Ancillary Service Resource Responsibility for at least one SCED interval within the 15-minute Settlement Interval, Base Point Deviation Charges will be determined per Section 6.6.5.4, IRR Generation Resource Base Point Deviation Charge.
+(2) For instances in which an IRR is not awarded Ancillary Service or is not part of an IRR Group in which an IRR is awarded Ancillary Service for any SCED interval within the 15-minute Settlement Interval, Base Point Deviation Charges will be determined per Section 6.6.5.4, IRR Generation Resource Base Point Deviation Charge.

 (3) The under-generation charge to each QSE for each Generation Resource, that is not part of an IRR Group or an ESR, at each Resource Node Settlement Point for a given 15-minute Settlement Interval is calculated as follows: